SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/H - Generalization.md

 ### Post-Pruning

 - Grow decision to its entirety and trim the nodes in a bottom-up fashion.
-- If generalization error improves after trimming, replace sub-tree with a new leaf node.
+- If generalization error improves after trimming, replace the sub-tree with a new leaf node.
 The class label of this leaf node is determined from the majority class of the instances in the sub-tree.